Growing crops like fruits, vegetables, cereals, pulses, etc., by yourself, is a great boost to your health. This is where urban farming can help

 Such linkages include viable use of human and natural resources like unemployed youth as a working force, organic solid waste as manure and waste, and wastewater for irrigation.
 The city farming practices become integrated with part of urban consumption, urban ecology, and the urban food supply system.

 Why urban farming matters:

 It emerged as the frontier of a burgeoning trend in local food and community resiliency.
 Vegetables from the city are finding their way into food carts, menus.

 The urban farming trend is not being ignored by local governments, as many municipalities are starting to incorporate policy for more local food systems into their planning processes.
 Support for initiatives associated with food systems is showing up in Official Community Plans, Agriculture Plans, park and neighborhood designs, and food strategies.

 At the same time, with this rapidly growing interest, many local governments are struggling with how this fits into their land-use policies, regulatory systems, and scope of operations, especially in the context of land being repurposed for growing food.
 Urban farmers are also looking for ways to eliminate barriers to the practice of farming in the city.
 The emerging need and opportunity around urban farming are to integrate these activities in a safe and beneficial way.

 Importance of urban farming:

 The contribution to food security and healthy nutrition is the most important aspect of city farming.
-In many cases, food production in cities is rising due to inadequate and irregular access to food and lack of purchasing power by the urban poor people.
+Food production in cities is rising due to inadequate and irregular access to food and lack of purchasing power by the urban poor people.